bluem-development/bluem-php/README.md

 $request->addAdditionalData($key, $value);
 // but before performing it
 ```
-Providing a key that is not in the above list of options or a value that does not match the expected format for each option will trigger an exception.
+Providing an unknown key or invalid formatted value will cause an exception.

-The key options are described below:
+The key options are:

 #### EmailAddress
 Include an email address of the customer.